 As the quarterly magazine of the Arnold Arboretum, Arnoldia is the definitive forum for conversations about trees and other temperate woody plants, as well as the landscapes they occupy.
-We call our approach “plant studies,” as opposed to “plant science,” and encourage interdisciplinary explorations that place botanical and horticultural subjects within broader cultural or historical contexts.
-While the breadth of topics is wide—including biogeography and plant taxonomy, curatorial practice for botanical gardens and arboreta, plant exploration, landscape design and history, urban environmental science, and more—articles should transcend research synopsis and address the persuasive issue of why: why the cultivation and conservation of trees and other plants matters, why researching these organisms matters, and why their history matters.
+We call our approach “tree studies” and encourage interdisciplinary explorations that place botanical and horticultural subjects within broader cultural or historical contexts.
+The stories cover taxonomic research, plant exploration, landscape history, urban ecology, and more.
+All aim to address the persuasive issue of why: why the cultivation and conservation of trees and other plants matters, why researching these organisms matters, and why their history matters.

 Contributions to Arnoldia are often solicited, however unsolicited submissions are most welcome.
-The editorial process generally begins with a proposal, even in the case of solicited work.
+The editorial process generally begins with a proposal.
 Send an email explaining the central message of the article you intend to write and why Arnoldia readers need to know about the topic.
 The proposal should outline the structure of the proposed article, so that our editorial team can understand its narrative direction and argumentative logic.
 Also describe why you are the essential person to communicate the information.

-Once a proposal is accepted, Arnoldia editors will help authors develop ideas, often working through multiple rounds of revision.
-The first of these editorial stages will primarily focus on structure and content, asking writers for clarity and additional information, while the final stage will focus on line edits.
+Once a proposal is accepted, Arnoldia editors will help authors develop ideas, often working through several rounds of revision.
 We invest particular care and focus on each piece, so expect these editorial steps to be detailed and thorough.
 Authors may also submit a complete manuscript without a prior proposal but should still anticipate several rounds of revision.

 - Features: Features run between 2,500 and 5,000 words.
 While many authors come from research backgrounds, all should use a two-steps-back perspective to raise novel questions that couldn’t be addressed in a traditional academic publication.
-First-person narratives that reveal the process of conducting research are welcome and should focus on specific takeaways from the experiences: revelations about plant hardiness, the evolution of plant adaptations, cultural history, and so forth.
+First-person narratives that reveal the process of conducting research are welcome and should focus on specific takeaways from the experiences: revelations about plant hardiness, the evolution of plant adaptations, cultural history, collecting expeditions, and so forth.
 Features are often accompanied by author-supplied photographs or archival images.

 - Propagations: This section includes reviews, opinion, and other humanities-based essays.
-The essays range from 900 to 4,000 words and should advance new arguments about how readers should (or could) approach plant-related issues.
+The essays range from 900 to 2,500 words and should advance new arguments about how readers should (or could) think about plant-related issues.
 Book reviews are welcome but should use a new publication to illustrate an idea, rather than providing a synoptic “book report.”
 The same guidelines apply to essays on film and other media.
 Essays in this section may be accompanied by a new artwork.

-Photographs: Our articles are lushly illustrated, prioritizing images that communicate a beautiful and cohesive visual story.
+Photographs: Feature articles are often illustrated with author-supplied photographs, prioritizing images that communicate a beautiful and cohesive visual story.
 Digital images should be a minimum of 1,700 x 2,300 pixels.
 JPEG, TIFF, or RAW files can be shared via email, Dropbox, or OneDrive.

 Style: Articles should follow the Chicago Manual of Style for stylistic preferences.
 Additional house guidelines can be supplied, on request, for topical matters not fully addressed in Chicago (e.g. scientific nomenclature, accession numbers).